seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Should, without eyes, see pathways to his will!
 Where shall we dine?
 O me!
 What fray was here?
 Yet tell me not, for I have heard it all.
-Here’s much to do with hate, but more with love.
+Here's much to do with hate, but more with love.
 Why, then, O brawling love!
 O loving hate!
 O any thing, of nothing first create!
 O heavy lightness! serious vanity!